Pavel Nedvěd: Style of play

-A complete, tenacious and consistent two-footed player, Nedvěd frequently played as a left-sided, offensive wide midfielder or as a left-winger throughout his career, due to his crossing ability with his left foot, as well as due to his ability to cut inside and shoot with his right foot, although he was capable of playing anywhere in midfield due to his offensive and defensive work-rate, as well as his versatility, physicality, and tackling ability, which enabled him to start attacking plays after winning back possession.
-He was also deployed as a central midfielder on occasion, as well as in an attacking midfield and playmaking role, or as a supporting striker, where he excelled as an assist-man due to his excellent dribbling ability, passing range and vision.
-Primarily known for his powerful shots and volleys from distance, as well as his stamina, he was also a dynamic player, who was noted for his speed, acceleration, endurance, technique and goal-scoring ability, which often saw him carry the ball and undertake forward surging runs from midfield.
-He was also an accurate set-piece and penalty kick taker.
+Nedvěd is widely regarded as one of the greatest Czech players of all time.
+He mainly played as a wide midfielder or as a left-winger due to his crossing ability with his left foot and his ability to cut inside and shoot with his right foot.
+He also occasionally played as a playmaker due to his passing range and vision.
+He is also known for his powerful and accurate strikes as well as his explosive pace, the latter of which allowed him to make deep runs from midfield.
+He was also an accurate free-kick and penalty kick taker.

-Known for his trademark long blonde hair, which made him a highly recognisable player on the pitch, Nedvěd was nicknamed "Furia Ceca" ("Czech Fury", or also "Blind Fury" in Italian) by Italian fans, who noted his skill, consistency and verve, as well as his stamina, pace, power and determination.
-In the English-language media, he was called "the Czech cannon".
+Nedvěd was known for his trademark long blonde hair, which made him a highly recognisable player on the pitch, and was known for his tackling and work-rate, which allowed him to win possession of the ball and provide stability to the defenders.
 His former Lazio boss Sven-Göran Eriksson described him as "an atypical midfielder, totally complete".
-Despite his ability, Nedvěd's tenacious playing style and disciplinary record also led him to be criticised by some in the sport, who accused him of being excessively reckless in his tackles and of going to ground too easily when challenged.
+Despite his ability, Nedvěd's tenacious playing style and disciplinary record has been criticised by the football media, who accused him of being overly aggressive in his tackles; he has also been accused of diving.

 Post-playing career

-Nedvěd ran the Prague Half Marathon in 2010 (his first race at the distance), finishing the course in 1:49:44.
-He ran the 2012 Prague Marathon in a time of 3:50:02 for the 42-kilometre course.
+Nedvěd ran the Prague Half Marathon in 2010 (his first marathon) and finished the course in a time of 1:49:44.
+He ran the 2012 Prague Marathon in a time of 3:50:02.

 Nedvěd was named International Personality at the 2012 FAI International Football Awards in February.
 In January 2013, he was banned from attending Serie A matches for three weeks after he insulted referee Paolo Valeri during Juventus' match against Sampdoria.

 Directorship

-On 12 October 2010, Exor (the Agnelli family's investment company) nominated Nedvěd for a seat on the Juventus board of directors; he remains a director as of the 2018–19 season.
+On 12 October 2010, Exor (the Agnelli family's investment company) nominated Nedvěd to be part of Juventus' board of directors.
 On 23 October 2015, Nedvěd was appointed vice chairman of the board of directors.

-On 28 November 2022, the entire Juventus board of directors, including Nedvěd, resigned from their respective roles amid scandal.
-On 20 January 2023, Nedvěd was suspended for eight months from holding office in Italian football as punishment for capital gain violations as part of the Plusvalenza scandal.
+On 28 November 2022, the entire Juventus board of directors resigned due to the Plusvalenza scandal, in which Juventus had committed capital gain violations.
+On 20 January 2023, Nedvěd was suspended from holding office in Italian football for eight months due to his involvement in the scandal.

+On 8 January 2025, Nedvěd became sporting director of Saudi club Al Shabab.

+As part of business group Fotbal HK 1905, Nedved will take control of the ownership of FC Hradec Králové as of 1st January 2026.